Home » Scholarship Program » How to Apply

 • ASSIST's online application form: includes contact information, biographical details, and a few short answer essay questions.

 • Academic transcript(s): Previous school year's full-year transcript and partial transcript from the current academic year, if available.
-We only need a copy of your transcript at this stage—an official one is not required.
+At this stage, a copy of your unofficial transcript is all that's required.

 • Scholarship winners who accept our offer will provide official transcripts in March.